 - Demonstrate a minimum cumulative grade point average of 3.0 out of 4.0

 - Provide evidence of successful completion (grade of C or better) of courses in undergraduate nursing research, health assessment, and statistics.

 - Possess an unencumbered license as an RN in Illinois or be eligible to obtaion one upon admission.

 - Provide scores on the Graduate Record Exam (GRE) if undergraduate cumulative GPA is below 3.0.

 - Provide three (3) written recommendations (form).

 - Submit a written statement.

 - Submit a current resume or curriculum vitae.

-International students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency as evidenced by a minimum score of 550 on the TOEFL (Test of English as a Foreign Language).
+International students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency.
+To see requirements, go to: Center for International Education.
 International students must also possess an unencumbered license as an R.N. in Illinois or be eligible to obtain one prior to admission.